carlosmirandalevy/iadb_proposal/instructions_iadb_lac.md

    * Indicate how it will be obtained/generated.
    * Address Ethical Considerations and Informed Consent.
    * Address Proper Data Management Protocols.

+### Work plan

+   * Detail phases, activities and milestones.
+   * Indicate the research the roadmap.
+   * Make sure it is attainable in no more than six months.

+### Team and Partners
+  * Indicate the Team Members.
+    * Indicate the profile, relevant skills, relevant experience, value added to the team and the role of each.
+  * Describe the Partner Organizations.
+    * Indicate their role: Sponsors, Co-Implementers, Beneficiaries, etc.

 ### Resources